 The latest banking product launched by CIT Bank is their eChecking account.

 You might be saying to yourself that you already have a checking account and why would you want another.
 This online checking account is way better because it also pays interest on your balance.
-Compare that to my checking account at Well Fargo that pays zip in interest while charging me a maintenance fee if I don’t keep $1,500 in it.
+Compare that to my checking account at Well Fargo which pays zip in interest while charging me a maintenance fee if I don’t keep $1,500 in it.

 Accounts with a minimum balance of $25,000 earn 0.25% APY and accounts under that earn 0.10%.